Mahathi-Vatsal/apex/README.md

 * Python 3.6
 * Pytorch 1.5 or newer, The HIPExtensions require 1.5 or newer.
 * We recommend follow the instructions from [ROCm-Pytorch](https://github.com/ROCmSoftwarePlatform/pytorch) to install pytorch on ROCm.
-* Note: For pytorch versions < 1.8, building from source is no longer supported, please use the release package [ROCm-Apex v0.3](https://github.com/ROCmSoftwarePlatform/apex/releases/tag/v0.3) .

 # Quick Start